irzumjafri/hms/README.md

 Academics Management.
 HMS will be a standalone product that will have its own, independent, URL.
 This URL can be used to access this web app from anywhere in the world.

-The project is deployed at
+The project is deployed at:
 hunehar.web.app

 The admin portal can be accessed at: